jorinvo/me/content/post/crux-healthcare-typescript-demo.md

 Turns out that both, fixing errors and keeping a record of all changes, are pretty handy when working with critical patient data.
 Regulations, audit requirements and demands for data integrity basically force you to model your system this way.

-Crux makes sure you know about every change to data, but at the same time you have the ability to erase data completely.
-[Evict](https://opencrux.com/reference/20.09-1.12.1/transactions.html#evict) makes sure you can be GDPR-compliant.
+XTDB makes sure you know about every change to data, but at the same time you have the ability to erase data completely.
+[Evict](https://docs.xtdb.com/language-reference/datalog-transactions/#evict) makes sure you can be GDPR-compliant.

-Lastly, Crux stores *documents*.
+Lastly, XTDB stores *documents*.
 You do not define schemas and relationships upfront.
 You can write any document to the database.
 Why is that helpful?
 Healthcare is made up of many complex sub-systems generating different data.
 Traditionally rather slow-moving, these days health tech is also picking up a faster pace of change.
 You need a way to deal with incomplete data, changing requirements and questions you didn't know will come up in the future.
 Modeling constraints becomes so complex that a single, consistent model is not enough.
 You need more flexibility in asserting facts about your data.